bluem-development/bluem-php/README.md

 - You can inform the user about the amount of trouble required: display a piece of text saying that it only takes a minute or two, and that it is stored for your convenience: that it ensures integrity, and a valid webshop experience.

-## Changing between Creditcards, Paypal and iDeal ePayment methods
+## Changing between Creditcards, PayPal and iDeal ePayment methods

 You can allow the PayPal and Creditcard payment methods by selecting these within the request object before sending it.